 Chinese state newspaper omits Jack Ma from list of entrepreneurial leaders

-China's best known businessman was not mentioned in an front-page article published by the Shanghai Securities News.
-Instead Huawei Technologies' Ren Zhengfei, Xiaomi Corp's Lei Jun and BYD's Wang Chuanfu were lauded for their contributions.
+China's best known businessman was not mentioned in a front-page article published by the Shanghai Securities News.
+Instead Huawei Technologies' Ren Zhengfei, Xiaomi's Lei Jun and BYD's Wang Chuanfu were lauded for their contributions.

 Regulators have since launched an anti-trust probe into the tech sector with Alibaba taking much of the heat, while tighter regulations for Ant Group are also being considered.